A is for AI and assessment

 Broader challenge

 OSH professionals need to prepare for a world where the use of AI is commonplace across academic and professional work – and where it will likely become more acceptable to do so.
-AI clearly has its advantages: increasing access to information, providing instant synthesis information sources, boosting productivity, and so one.
+AI clearly has its advantages: increasing access to information, providing instant synthesis information sources, boosting productivity, and so on.
 However, the need for transparency and human oversight will remain a key challenge.

 There is a responsibility to safeguard OSH professionals and academics about the risks of new students coming into the profession and using AI.
 For that matter, there is a need to safeguard new entrants to the profession about advantages and potential pitfalls of using it in the workplace, too.